 * You might not be able to stop staring at it, with associated impact on your daily life

 In summary if you like watches and things that are a bit out of the ordinary there’s a good chance you’ll love the range of watches from JORD Wood Watches.
-There are loads of styles available for males or females with lots of colours and types of wood and it’s definitely worth a look on their website in the run up to Christmas.
+There are loads of styles available for males or females with lots of colours and types of wood and it’s definitely worth a look on their website.

 * This post was sponsored by JORD Wood Watches.